lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loformatcharacter.png

 To format the paragraphs and spacing of text :menuselection:`Format --> Paragraph`.
 The :guilabel:`Indents & Spacing` Tab has settings for inteting your text and the space between lines.
 To increase the indent right before the text starts increase the :guilabel:`Before text` field.
 To change the indentation after your text change the :guilabel:`After text` field.
 To have a different indent for your first line change the :guilabel:`First Line` filed.
+To change the amount of space above a paragraph change the :guilabel:`Above paragraph` field.
+To change the space below a paragraph change the :guilabel:`Below paragraph` field.

 To toggle bulleted lists on your points :menuselection:`Format --> Lists --> Bulleted List`.
 To toggle a numbered list for your points :menuselection:`Format --> Lists --> Numbered Lists`.